TKais/Letsflix/README.md

 # Letsflix

 An npm package for discovering whether a movie or TV show is available on Netflix from the Guidebox API.
+If not, alternative sources are provided.

 ## Basic Usage